Skip to content

 SensorFebruary 27, 202613 min read

 How to design the amplifier, filter, and ADC interface between a sensor and a microcontroller.
-Covers RTDs, thermocouples, load cells, current shunts, and 4-20mA loops.
+Covers RTDs, thermocouples, load cells, current shunts, and.

 What Is Signal Conditioning?

-The signal chain: Sensor → Excitation → Amplification → Filtering → ADC
+The typical signal chain looks like this: Sensor → Excitation → Amplification → Filtering → ADC

 RTD Signal Conditioning (PT100 / PT1000)